tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 path1: /restapispecifications.html
 ---

 Previously, I explored using the open-source [Swagger UI project](pubapis_swagger.html) as a way to render your [OpenAPI specification document](pubapis_openapi_tutorial_overview.html).
-[SwaggerHub](https://app.swaggerhub.com/) is the commercial version of Swagger UI.
-You can see a comparison of features [here](https://swaggerhub.com/swagger-open-source-comparison/).
+The same company (Smartbear) that offers the free, open-source version of Swagger Editor and Swagger UI also offers a premium version with more robust features.
+This premium version is called [SwaggerHub](https://app.swaggerhub.com/).
+You can see a comparison of features between the open source and premium versions [here](https://swaggerhub.com/swagger-open-source-comparison/).

 {: .tip}
 You can see a demo of the [sample OpenWeatherMap API on SwaggerHub here](https://app.swaggerhub.com/apis/IdRatherBeWriting/open-weather_map_api/).